Culpeper in Culpeper County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1900.

 Location.
 38° 28.125′ N, 77° 59.749′ W. Marker is in Culpeper, Virginia, in Culpeper County.
-Marker is on South East Street just north of East Mason Street, on the right when traveling north.
+It is on South East Street just north of East Mason Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 701 S East St, Culpeper VA 22701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-705 South East Street (a few steps from this marker); Fountain Hall Bed & Breakfast (within shouting distance of this marker); St. Stephen’s Episcopal Rectory (within shouting distance of this marker); Lawrence-Payne-Chelf House (within shouting distance of this marker); 806 South East Street (about 300 feet away, measured in a direct line); Eastham-Leavell House (about 300 feet away); Wisteria (about 300 feet away); Cropp House (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: 705 South East Street (a few steps from this marker); Fountain Hall Bed & Breakfast (within shouting distance of this marker); St. Stephens Episcopal Rectory (within shouting distance of this marker); Lawrence-Payne-Chelf House (within shouting distance of this marker); 806 South East Street (about 300 feet away, measured in a direct line); Eastham-Leavell House (about 300 feet away); Wisteria (about 300 feet away); Cropp House (about 300 feet away).
 Touch for a list and map of all markers in Culpeper.

 Also see . . .
 The Nomination Form for the Historic District.